replab/book/sphinx/permgrps/properties.md

 S4.order
 ```

-And RepLAB can compute group orders that do not fit in a standard MATLAB/Octave number, so
+Since RepLAB can compute group orders that do not fit in a standard MATLAB/Octave number,
 all orders returned are of type `vpi`.

 ```{code-cell}